Clinical Internship Training – Open House

 How can a deeper understanding of Bowen theory help me in my professional career?

-Why does the Clinical Internship Program study Bowen theory exclusively?
+Why does The Program study Bowen theory exclusively?

-Why should I choose Living Systems to learn about Bowen theory?
+Why should I choose Living Systems Counselling to learn about Bowen theory?

-The Clinical Internship Program has been offered at Living Systems since 1984.
+The Program has been offered at Living Systems Counselling since 1984.
 From its inception under Dr. Ronald Richardson, the program has focused on marriage and family therapy informed by Bowen theory.
-The current faculty and supervisors of the Clinical Internship Program have trained at the Bowen Center and the program director trained with Dr. Bowen.
-Together, Living Systems and its predecessor – the North Shore Counselling Centre – have more than two decades of experience with the theory and its applications.
+The current faculty and supervisors of the Program have trained at the Bowen Center and the program director trained with Dr. Bowen.
+Together, Living Systems Counselling and its predecessor – the North Shore Counselling Centre – have more than two decades of experience with the theory and its applications.

 Can I use clinical hours and supervision time toward my accreditation?